A follow up question came in based on yesterday’s tip for directly inserting scanned images into a message;

 When scanning in a document such as a signed contract, it doesn’t make sense to insert them into the message body.

 As this can be cumbersome, there are some quicker alternatives as well.
+There is also a 3rd party add-in available which does add the option to attach a file directly from a scanner.

 Some scanners also have (programmable) scanner buttons which will create a new email with the image attached directly after the scan has completed.

-Also, most implementations of this will use SimpleMAPI to create the message with attachments, so several options and default settings might not be available to you in Outlook (such as the message is in Plain Text and your default signature is missing).
+Note however that most implementations of this will use SimpleMAPI to create the message with attachments, so several options and default settings might not be available to you in Outlook (such as the message is in Plain Text and your default signature is missing).
 However, in some cases, this is configurable.

 You can find this in your main All Programs list in the Start Menu or simply type in the Start Menu search field;